 Back to school

-I live in the suburbs, directly across the road from a prominent state-integrated primary school – and by ‘directly’, I mean I can walk in a straight line down my driveway, across the street and through the office building door.
+I live in the suburbs directly across the road from a prominent state-integrated primary school – and by ‘directly’, I mean I can walk in a straight line down my driveway, across the street and through the office building door.
 As you’d expect, just about the entire length of the block is a school zone with four substantial speed humps.
 One of these is a pedestrian crossing, installed last year when the council added a second footpath to our side of the road.

-As with any other city, ours has a plethora of cycle paths and lanes.
+As with any other city, Tauranga has a plethora of cycle paths and lanes.
 Having cost many millions to install over the years, they serve a good purpose.
 I use them myself when I fancy a pedal, and I know one person personally who rides his bike 5km to work and back every day.
 Sadly, I doubt the same can be said for other residents, some of whom clearly feel they shouldn’t be restricted to their special lanes while most others seemingly have no desire for that mode of transport – such is the overwhelmingly barren state of those paths and lanes.
+I share these observations in the wake of last month’s 2024 National Land Transport Programme release.
+As expected, the coalition government has done what it promised it would and prioritised investment in roading infrastructure.
+Of the $32.9 billion total, basic calculations reveal about $18.4 billion relate directly to road maintenance and improvements, $6.4 billion has been allocated to public transport, $460 million to footpath and cycleway improvements and $1 billion to rail.
+The rest consists of road policing and safety ($1.7 billion), weather event recovery, resilience and climate response, debt repayments and so on.

 Further, yes, investment in public transport systems is good (and we have $6.4 billion worth of it here), but we certainly don’t need a further proliferation of cycleways and speed humps right now.
-If anything, it seems we need increased spending and effort on education and enforcement, encouraging and incentivising people to use these facilities properly and obey the road rules, and penalising them when they don’t.
+If anything, we need increased spending and effort on education and enforcement, encouraging and incentivising people to use these facilities properly and obey the road rules, and penalising them when they don’t.
 And that all starts every morning when we take our kids to school and lead by example by doing something as simple as crossing the street.

 Take care out there,